0mar/membrane-particle-flux/README.md

 ## Contact

-Feel free direct any issues, questions, or comments to the owner of the repository.
+Feel free direct any issues, questions, or comments to the owner of the repository (O. M. Richardson).

 [1]: https://arxiv.org/abs/1804.08392
 [2]: https://fenicsproject.org/